Bartlesville Radio » News » CMT Presents SPONGEBOB THE MUSICAL

 The stakes are higher than ever in this dynamic stage musical, as SpongeBob and all of Bikini Bottom face the total annihilation of their undersea world.
 Chaos erupts.
 Lives hang in the balance.
 And just when all hope seems lost, a most unexpected hero rises up and takes center stage.
 The power of optimism really can save the world!

-Appearing on COMMUNITY CONNECTION, CMT Executive Director Kristie Hewitt and several of the show's cast members invited everyone to the performances which will be at the Bartlesville Community Center July 14-17, 2022 at the Bartlesville Community Center July 14-17, 2022.
+Appearing on COMMUNITY CONNECTION, CMT Executive Director Kristie Hewitt and several of the show's cast members invited everyone to the performances which will be at the Bartlesville Community Center July 14-17, 2022.

 Cast members on COMMUNITY CONNECTION included: Louis Trudeaux as SpongeBOB; Sophia Hewitt as Sandy; Carter Wells as Squidward.